NikolajHoggins/DiscordMMBot/readme.md

 #Node version
 v18.12.1

-# BreachersBot
+# Discord Matchmaking Bot

 ## About

-BreachersBot is a powerful Discord bot designed to manage competitive gaming communities.
-It has successfully served **6,000+ members** across **3 Discord servers**, facilitating **over 20,000 matches** in various games.
+This Discord Matchmaking Bot is a powerful tool designed to manage competitive gaming communities across multiple games.
+It has successfully served **6,000+ members** across **3 Discord servers**, facilitating **over 20,000 matches** in various competitive games.

 > **Note on Code Quality**: This project was developed rapidly to meet immediate community needs.
 The code prioritizes functionality over perfect architecture.
 It was built in short, intense development cycles with a "make it work" philosophy.
 While not the most elegant codebase, it gets the job done reliably.
 Contributions to improve code quality are very welcome!

 ## Features

+-   **Multi-Game Support**: Configurable for different competitive games
 -   **Matchmaking System**: Automated queue and team balancing
 -   **ELO Rating System**: Sophisticated player ranking with performance tracking
 -   **Match History**: Comprehensive record of all matches played